Xi calls on China to open stock exchange in Beijing | ExBulletin

 The sources then said that improving Beijing’s existing stock exchange for small and medium-sized businesses, known as the new third board, was among the options being discussed.

-Beijing press room report; written by Tom Daly Editing by Raissa Kasolowsky and Barbara Lewis
+(Reporting from Beijing Newsroom; written by Tom Daly, edited by Raissa Kasolowsky and Barbara Lewis)

 Sources